Skip to content

 }

-When you make a change to your schema, update Silgi's types and runtime files by running:
+When you make a change to your schema, run the following command again to update Silgi's types and runtime files:

 bash